 Pharmacists keep track of each patient's medication profile and ensure dosages are correct, interactions are accounted for, and patients' needs are being met.
 The pharmacist works closely with the team in optimizing our knowledge of the latest CF therapies.

-Cori Muirhead, PharmD
+Cori Muirhead, PharmD (she/her)

 Dr. Muirhead graduated from pharmacy school at University of Washington in 2007.
 After working as a pediatric hospital pharmacist for 5 years, Cori joined the CF team in 2012.
 She was supports both the pediatric and adult CF teams at Doernbecher and OHSU.
 Cori enjoys crafting, playing soccer, going on walks and gardening with her family.